All Episodes

 And it's embarrassing to listen to him whine.

-By the way, have you seen the video tape where he's talking about Clinton twisting the knife and have you seen the videotape?
+By the way, have you seen the videotape where he's talking about Clinton twisting a knife in?

 He sticks one finger up as he's scratching his face, and it's the bird.

-He's scratching his face with with the with the bird finger.
+He's scratching his face with the bird finger as he's talking about Hillary.

 And he's talking about the drive-bys and their tough questioning.

-You know, this guy's a spoiled brat.
+You know, this guy's a spoiled Brett.

-He is a spoiled brat.
+He is a spoiled Brat.

 He's had it easy.